Bel Air Church: Activities

 Bel Air Church helped found "Imagine LA", a mentorship program that matches families exiting homelessness with volunteer teams from faith communities, corporations, and other committed organizations.

 The church has an outreach department that partners with other community service organizations in Los Angeles.

+On Jewish High Holy Days, the Church hosts services for the Stephen S. Wise Temple, a Reform Jewish congregation in the same neighborhood as Bel Air Church.

-For over thirty years, the church has packed and distributed over 10,000 meals to those in need at Thanksgiving.
+In 2018, the church packed and distributed over 10,000 meals to those in need at Thanksgiving.
+This annual work started in 1986.
+The church also ran free Christmas concerts later that year.